ccinelli/ebay-dialog-extras/README.md

-# `dialog-flexible` and `dialog-footer`
+# `ebay-dialog-flexible`, `ebay-dialog-footer` and `ebay-portal`

+### Note

+`v2.0.0` and above require MarkoJs `v4` or above.
+For a version compatible with MarkoJs `v3` use `v1.0.0`.

 ## Intro

 You usually want to have a smaller dialog on a larger screen and a full screen dialog on mobile.
 That would be easily done in CSS but unfortunately skin does not have that class.

-`dialog-flexible` wraps a eBayUI dialog so it can be responsively change between desktop and mobile without overriding CSS or other practices that violates the separation of concerns (SoC) principle.
+`ebay-dialog-flexible` wraps a eBayUI dialog so it can be responsively change between desktop and mobile without overriding CSS or other practices that violates the separation of concerns (SoC) principle.

-`dialog-footer` create a footer where the buttons dynamically adapt in mobile or desktop view.
+`ebay-dialog-footer` create a footer where the buttons dynamically adapt in mobile or desktop view.

 ### Responsibility